iwfmp/git/templates/hooks/README.md

 - Hotfix and Version branches can not be worked on after beign merged to master.
 - Hotfix and Version branches can only be deleted after being fully merged to master - LOCAL ONLY.
 - Only one Version/Hotfix branch is allowed upstream at a time.

-- Master branch must only be merged into from Version or Hotfix branches - TODO
+- Master branch must only be merged into from Version or Hotfix branches.
-- Hotfix branch should be both merged to Master and rebased on top latest Version  - TODO
+- Hotfix branch should be both merged to Master and rebased on top latest Version.
-- Push -f is not allowed - TODO

 ### pre-receive.message
 See [commit-msg hook](#commit-msg)